How to Track File/Folder Creation and Deletion in Windows

 - Open Local Security Policy:

-- Navigate to Security Settings > Local Policies > Audit Policy.
+- Navigate to Security Settings, then Local Policies, and finally to Audit Policy.

-- Double-click Audit Object Access and select Success and Failure.
+- Double-click on Audit Object Access and choose Success and Failure.

 - Switch to the Auditing tab and click Add.

-- How it Works: Leverages the built-in Event Viewer to record system events, including file system changes.
+- How it Works: This feature taps into the built-in Event Viewer to keep a record of system events, including any changes made to the file system.

 - Key Event IDs:

-- 4656 (Handle Created): Indicates that an access handle to an object was requested.
+- 4656 (Handle Created): This indicates that a request was made for an access handle to an object.

 Get-WinEvent -FilterHashtable @{LogName="Security"; ID=4663} | Format-Table TimeCreated, Message -AutoSize

-- Can be integrated into scripts for regular monitoring.
+- Benefits: Offers flexibility and automation for analyzing logs.
+Can be incorporated into scripts for ongoing monitoring.

-- How it Works: Specialized tools offer advanced features like real-time monitoring, detailed reporting, and alerts.
+- How it Works: These specialized tools provide advanced features like real-time monitoring, detailed reporting, and alerts

 - Examples:

-- FileAudit: Comprehensive tracking and alerts for file changes.
+- FileAudit: Offers comprehensive tracking and alerts for any file changes.

-- Netwrix Auditor: Detailed audit reports for file and folder access.
+- Netwrix Auditor: Provides detailed audit reports for file and folder access.
+ManageEngine ADAudit Plus: Delivers advanced auditing and reporting for files and folders.

 Best Practices:

-- Minimize Performance Impact: Configure auditing rules carefully to avoid excessive log data and minimize the impact on system performance.
+- Minimize Performance Impact: Set up auditing rules thoughtfully to prevent excessive log data and reduce the impact on system performance.

-- Regularly Review Logs: Regularly analyze event logs to identify and address any suspicious activity.
+- Regularly Review Logs: Make it a habit to analyze event logs frequently to spot and address any suspicious activities.

-- Implement Security Measures: Protect audit logs from unauthorized access to maintain the integrity of the auditing process.
+- Implement Security Measures: Protect audit logs from unauthorized access to ensure the integrity of the auditing process.

-- Consider Compliance Requirements: Ensure that your auditing practices comply with relevant regulations and industry standards.
+- Consider Compliance Requirements: Make sure your auditing practices align with relevant regulations and industry standards.

 Relevant Articles